 All About the Chicago Cubs

 The Chicago Cubs are the oldest major league franchise to still be playing in the city where it originated.
-And its history began on a high note as the 1876 Chicago White Stockings won the first National League pennant with a 52-14 mark.
+They play their home games at Wrigley Field.
+Its history began on a high note as the 1876 Chicago White Stockings won the first National League pennant with a 52-14 mark.

 Of course, as nearly every baseball fan knows, a pennant drought that had been going on since 1945 and that World Series title drought since 1908 both came to an end with an amazing 2016 season.